enthought/traitsui/docs/source/traitsui_user_manual/adapters.rst

 as a parameter.

-Once you have written the ITreeNodeAdapter subclass, you have to register the adapter with traits using the `adapts()` function.
+Once you have written the ITreeNodeAdapter subclass, you have to register the adapter with traits using the Traits `register_factory()` function.
 Note that you don't have to use ITreeNodeAdapter.
 You can instead write a class which `@provides` the ITreeNode interface directly, or create an alternative adapter class.

 Note that currently the tree editor infrastructure uses the default traits adapter registry which means that you can have mulitple different ITreeNode